amaclenn

 Anne F. MacLennan is an Associate Professor in the Department of Communication and Media Studies at York University in Toronto Ontario.
 In 2023, Anne MacLennan received the Faculty of Graduate Studies Faculty Teaching Award.
 She was awarded the Dean’s Award for Excellence in Teaching (Tenure/Tenure-Track Stream) 2020-21 and previously the University-Wide Teaching Award winner, 2006.

 In the Fall of 2023 Anne MacLennan taught a new course, CMDS 3744 National Identities: Canadian Media History; it's focus is connected to her new SSHRC Partnership Development Grant, Interrogating Canadian Identities - Les identities canadiennes une interrogation.
-In the winter semester 2024, she will be teaching a redesign of CMDS 2150 Introduction to Research Methods in Communication and Media Studies as the course is transformed from a third-year optional course to a large lecture class required at the second year.
-She will also be teaching CMCT Advanced Research Methodologies for PhD students in the Communication and Culture joint graduate program in winter 2024.
+In the winter semester 2024, she taught a redesigned designed course, CMDS 2150 Introduction to Research Methods in Communication and Media Studies as the course is transformed from a third-year optional course to a large lecture class required at the second year.
+She also taught CMCT Advanced Research Methodologies for PhD students in the Communication and Culture joint graduate program in winter 2024.
 She was teaching Introduction to Communication Research Methods (COMN 3150), which she loves and in the winter CMCT 7200 Advanced Research Methodologies, which she also loves in 2022-23, and a new course in the winter called Death, Destruction, an Disease in the Media this winter.

 More...